 Regretting that now… The road to the migration office is hot and wobbly, but we know we’ll make it there!

-If you prefer to arrange your own transport, it is easy to get a public Mexico to Guatemala bus from most cities.
+If you prefer to arrange your own transport, it is easy to get a public bus from Mexico to Guatemala from most cities.
 Getting around in Mexico isn’t that difficult and it’s pretty straight forward.
 Read more about finding the right transportation options in Mexico.

 Pick up at your hostel in Mexico